skrey/yellow-extensions/features/release/README.md

 `optional` = only if new installation, e.g. for content files
 `careful` = only if not modified, e.g. for system files
 `multi-language` = use file from corresponding subfolder

-The following extension status values are supported:

-`public` = extension is visible in official repository
-`unlisted` = extension is not visible in official repository
-`unreleased` = extension is not available in official repository

 ## Examples